EmNudge/Styled-Logs/README.md

 # Styled-Logs

-This is a basic library in pre-alpha for styling console logs.
+This is a basic library for styling console logs.

 [Play with this on codesandbox.io!](https://codesandbox.io/s/styledconsolelogs-pc4lv)